[ Printer Friendly Version ] [ Report Abuse ]

 Chapter 2- The Sorting Hat’s Warning

-In a second, Harry and Ron were on their feet, Harry pointing his wand at Malfoy’s throat.
-Despite the fact that Snape was the one to kill Dumbledore, Harry would never trust Malfoy.
+In a second, Harry and Ron were on their feet, Ron pointing his wand at Malfoy’s throat.
+Despite the fact that Snape was the one to kill Dumbledore, neither Ron nor Harry felt inclined to trust Malfoy.

 “I somehow doubt that that’s why you’re here, Malfoy,” Hermione said curtly, standing as well and breathing deeply.
 They were all adults now.
 Malfoy was nothing but a bully, she told herself.

 “The hostility here is overwhelming,” Draco said sarcastically.
-“It almost makes me think that I’m unwelcome.”
+“It almost makes me feel like I’m unwelcome.”

-“You let Death Eaters into the school, you tried to kill Dumbledore...and then you ran away,” Harry snarled, "just like the coward I always knew you were."
+“You let Death Eaters into the school, you tried to kill Dumbledore...and then you ran away,” Harry said quietly, his voice almost a growl, "just like the coward I always knew you were."

-“Harry, please, don’t do this…” she said quietly, trying to pry Harry’s hands from Draco who merely looked amused.
-"It's not him you want; it's Snape.
+“Harry, let it go…” Hermione said quietly, putting one hand on Harry's arm and keeping her eyes on Draco who looked mildly amused.
+"It's not him that you want; it's Snape.
 Remember that."

-“You wouldn’t have done it,” Harry finally said, releasing Draco’s robes roughly and taking a step back.
+“You wouldn’t have done it,” Harry finally said, taking a step back.
 “You wouldn’t have killed him.”